 Once upon a time: the monolith

-Way back in the “traditional” web applications of the 90s and 2000s, we would probably see something like the above: a typical MVC structure where the services are accessing data from a single centralized RDBMS, which is probably shared by many other applications across the entire enterprise.
+Way back in the “traditional” web applications of the 90s and 2000s, we would probably see something like the above: a typical Model-Viewer-Controller (MVC) structure where the services are accessing data from a single centralised RDBMS, which is probably shared by many other applications across the entire enterprise.

 The services in this context are better described as “libraries”, i.e;

 - They don’t have a very clear interface definition (as they don’t need it);

 - They call each other using proprietary and closed or heavy protocols;

 - They share the same data;

 - And, most likely, they won’t be very reusable outside the context of this application.